Opening a Spanish Bank Account + First Day Finances

 -NALCAP official guidebook

-Banco de Sabadell: I personally have Sabadell which only requires a passport to open an account.
+Banco de Sabadell: I personally had Sabadell which only required a passport to open an account.
 There are plenty of ATMs where I lived in Madrid.
 If you get the mobile app, you can make domestic transfers for free without limits.
 On the app you can easily track your spending and maintain a budget.
 A huge con of Sabadell are the quarterly maintenance fees.
 If you do not qualify for €0 maintenance fees, I do not recommend Sabadell.
 The conditions for €0 maintenance fees are below.
 You only need to meet 1 condition to qualify.

 Sabadell can charge up to 240 euros a year in maintenance fees!